srshadiq/gym-management/README.md

-### Attendance Management
-- Record attendance for members by their ID.
-- Display the attendance status (Present/Absent) for all members.

 ### Health Insights
 4. **Max Height & Weight**: Identify the tallest and heaviest members along with their IDs.
 5. **Min Height & Weight**: Find the shortest and lightest members with their IDs.